We need to learn faster.

 It takes 10,000 hours to really be able to do something.

-In his book “The High Flyer”, Canadian non-fiction author Malcom Gladwell made the observation that anyone who has mastered a skill has practiced it for around 10,000 hours.
+Canadian non-fiction author Malcom Gladwell made the observation in his book "The High Flyer" that anyone who has really mastered a skill has practiced it for about 10,000 hours.
 This is just as true for a professional tennis player or cellist as it is for a programmer, graphic designer, craftsman or teacher.
 A year has about 2,000 to 2,200 working hours, i.e. it takes about 3 to 5 years to master a specialization.

-That sounds very long at first.
-That’s why only a few become real experts in their field.
-In my view, there is an important message here: you can reach a level of perfection in any new skill in just 3 to 5 years.
+That sounds like a very long time at first.
+That's why only a few become real experts in their field.
+In my view, there is an important message here: you can achieve a level of perfection in any new skill in just 3 to 5 years.

 You need the goal, the discipline and the time.

-I started writing online in August 2022, specifically writing on Twitter, LinkedIn.
-In early 2023, I started this newsletter and launched my website AutomotiveLearners.com.
+I started writing online in August 2022, specifically writing on Twitter and LinkedIn.
+In early 2023, I started this newsletter and launchedmy website AutomotiveLearners.com.
 According to the 10,000-hour rule, I should have reached a certain level of mastery between 2025 and 2028.

-My goal is to build AutomotiveLearners into a seven-figure turnover.
+My goal is to build AutomotiveLearners to a seven-figure turnover.

 Accelerate learning.